 PSC is a community of experienced practitioners and educators with national and international profiles in the areas of documentary, photojournalism, art, commercial photography, photobook publishing, curation and photographic theory.

 Adults employed in the photography industry seeking a formal qualification; adults seeking to up-skill their photography practice and qualifications, adults seeking a career change, adults returning to the workforce and adults who just want to take great photos!
 Direct entry for Year 12; recently completed Year 12 students with some workplace experience.

-Apply online and one of our course specialists will be in touch.
+Apply online and one of our Course Advisors will be in touch.

 Photography Studies College (Melbourne) is a division of Photography Holdings Pty.
 Ltd.